ibm-cloud-docs/vpc/vsi_best_practices.md

 When you're planning to provision virtual server instances for {{site.data.keyword.vpc_short}}, you might find this configuration checklist helpful to get the most out of your deployment.
 {:shortdesc}

-Before you get started, make sure that you created a VPC](/docs/vpc?topic=vpc-getting-started#getting-started).
+Before you get started, make sure that you [created a VPC](/docs/vpc?topic=vpc-getting-started#getting-started).
 {:important}

 ## Planning for provisioning instances